Wall Street gains on optimism over easing lockdowns

 “But markets are looking at a potential recovery here, we’ve got a lot of states opening up.
 Businesses are starting to get going again, but the question is, is it too fast?”

-The S&P financials index .SPSY was among the biggest decliners as the Treasury Department said it would launch a long-planned 20-year bond to meet record government borrowing needs amid the outbreak.
+The S&P financials index was among the biggest decliners as the Treasury Department said it would launch a long-planned 20-year bond to meet record government borrowing needs amid the outbreak.

-In company news, General Motors Co (GM.N) jumped 6.3% after the automaker topped first-quarter profit expectations and outlined plans for a May 18 restart of most of its North American plants.
+In company news, General Motors Co jumped 6.3% after the automaker topped first-quarter profit expectations and outlined plans for a May 18 restart of most of its North American plants.

-CVS Health Corp (CVS.N) gained 2.6% after the company posted a better-than-expected first-quarter profit, as its pharmacy benefits management business and its drugstores benefited from customers stockpiling medicines due to COVID-19 lockdowns.
+CVS Health Corp gained 2.6% after the company posted a better-than-expected first-quarter profit, as its pharmacy benefits management business and its drugstores benefited from customers stockpiling medicines due to COVID-19 lockdowns.

-Activision Blizzard Inc (ATVI.O) rose 4.9% after raising its revenue forecast on higher demand for video games such as its “Call of Duty” amid lockdowns.
+Activision Blizzard Inc rose 4.9% after raising its revenue forecast on higher demand for video games such as its “Call of Duty” amid lockdowns.

-Walt Disney Co (DIS.N) added 3.7% after the company said it would reopen Shanghai Disneyland to a reduced number of visitors next week, even as it estimated a $1.4 billion hit to profit.
+Walt Disney Co added 3.7% after the company said it would reopen Shanghai Disneyland to a reduced number of visitors next week, even as it estimated a $1.4 billion hit to profit.

 Advancing issues almost matched decliners on the NYSE and the Nasdaq.
 The S&P index recorded four new 52-week highs and two new lows, while the Nasdaq recorded 34 new highs and 11 new lows.